 Archive for July, 2014

-We’d like to take on the often controversial natural health question of whether dairy use is healthy.
-You no doubt know that a variety of animal-based dairy products are consumed by people around the world today, and many are recommended by national and international health agencies.
+For this Natural Truth discussion, we would like to take on the often controversial natural health question of whether the use of dairy products is healthy.
+You no doubt know that a variety of dairy products are consumed by people around the world today, and many are recommended by national and international public health agencies.
+But among natural health practitioners and alternative nutrition advocates, support for dairy consumption is far more mixed.

-As we will discuss, however, the objective health benefits of dairy products are mixed – depending on the product, method of production, and person.
-Overall, this comparatively new and special class of foods requires care and attentiveness, but we conclude dairy use can be part of a healthy approach to modern eating and living.
+In our view, the health benefits of dairy products can be significant, but they are naturally conditional – notably depending on the product, production method, person, and our personal dietary goals.
+This comparatively new and in many ways special class of foods therefore requires care and attentiveness.
+But overall and as we will discuss, we conclude that selective dairy use often can be a part of healthy modern eating.

 Turkish Cacik, Made With Yogurt & Cucumber

-As a prelude to considering the health-relevant science of dairy production and consumption, we would like to start by highlighting two key sources of controversy within the natural health community regarding dairy use.
-In both cases, these sources of controversy are immediately instructive, can help us to be better informed about the wisdom of dairy products in particular, and offer lessons in the ways people can and might approach the task of health optimization more broadly.
+As a prelude to considering the health-relevant science of both dairy production and consumption, we would like to start by highlighting three key sources of controversy within the natural health community regarding dairy use.
+In all cases, these sources of controversy are immediately instructive, can help us to be better informed about the wisdom of dairy products in particular, and offer lessons in the ways people can and might approach the task and topic of health more broadly.

-The first source of dairy controversy comes from advocates of historically re-naturalized or forager-based eating models.
+The first source of dairy controversy we want to highlight comes from advocates of strongly forager-based or historically tethered eating approaches.
 Here, proponents reason that since dairy products are a new, less than 10,000 year-old food for humans and therefore not natural in a strict historical sense, they should be avoided.
-In earlier versions of the HumanaNatura diet, we in fact took this view.
+In early versions of HumanaNatura’s Personal Health Program, we in fact took this historically minded view.

-At the other end of the natural health spectrum, most vegan and some vegetarian diet programs also discourage the use of dairy products.
+A second source of dairy controversy is at the other end of the natural health spectrum, where most vegan and some vegetarian diet programs similarly discourage the use of dairy products.
 In these cases, advocates almost always point to the ethical benefits of avoiding animal-based foods.
-Proponents of these diets also typically note – but often overstate or misrepresent – the ecological and personal health benefits of plant-based diets.
+Proponents of these diets often also typically emphasize – but frequently overstate or misrepresent – the personal and ecological health benefits of 100 percent plant-based diets.

-Importantly, although these two different schools of dietary thought within the natural health community agree on little beyond the importance of fruits and vegetables, both sets of dairy prohibitions are generally or primarily based on philosophical considerations, rather than the practical health impacts we will discuss.
+Importantly, and although these two very different schools of dietary thought within the natural health community agree on little (perhaps beyond the importance of a vegetable-rich diet), both sets of dairy prohibitions are generally or primarily based on philosophical considerations, rather than scientific ones and the empirical or practical health impacts we will discuss.

-For these reasons, the modern use of dairy products – by both children and adults – can be a controversial topic among natural health advocates, as well as a confusing one for people more generally.
-Overall, this controversy and confusion is unfortunate, since the scientific case for our selected use of dairy products, especially biologically active yogurts, is quite clear and strong.
-And this conclusion is especially true when we consider modern health outcomes in broader or more encompassing terms than is typical today.
+For these and other reasons, the modern and ideal use of dairy products – whether by children or adults – is today a reliably contentious issue among natural health advocates and health professionals, and therefore a confusing or uncertain topic for people generally.
+Overall, this controversy and confusion is unfortunate, since for people who readily tolerate one or more dairy products, the scientific case for their selective use is clear and quite strong.

 Definitions & Background